WuerthPhoenix/tornado/doc/architecture.md

       |     |-- common
       |     |-- json
       |     |-- icinga2
-      |     |-- snmtptrap
+      |     |-- snmptrap
       |     |-- procmail
       |     |-- rsyslog
-      |-- engine # Tornado engine core logic
+      |-- engine # The Tornado engine's core logic
-      |     |-- parser # the parser is non needed with the currently architecture.
+      |     |-- parser # The parser is not necessary for the current architecture.
-      |     |          # It could anyway be required by the correlation engine and/or for a custom DSL
+      |     |          # But it might be required by the correlation engine and/or for a custom DSL.
-      |     |-- matcher # the matcher contains the logic to evaluate whether an Event matches a rule and to trigger the related Actions.
+      |     |-- matcher # The matcher contains the logic that evaluates whether an Event matches a rule,
+      |     |           # and to trigger the related Actions.
-      |-- common #Common interfaces and message definitions
+      |-- common # Common interfaces and message definitions
-      |     |-- api    # global traits required by engine, collectors and executors
+      |     |-- api    # Global traits required by the engine, collectors and executors
-      |     |-- logger # logger configuration
+      |     |-- logger # The logger configuration
-      |-- network #Abstract service which will be used by all components to communicate
+      |-- network # An abstract service which will be used by all components to communicate with each other
       |     |-- common
       |     |-- simple
       |     |-- nats